Have some questions about the Annual Firefly Gathering? We’re happy to help!

 At the Gathering

-There is no cell service or WiFi available at Deerfields.
+There is very limited cell service and no WiFi available at the Wild Human Preserve.
 Plan to enjoy being disconnected from the inter-webs and reconnected to the web of life!

 There will be spring and well water available on site.
 Port-a-potties will be available in various convenient locations around the grounds.
-These will be freshened and stocked daily.
+These will be serviced throughout the event.

 Class sign-up happens at the event.
 There are two main class sessions per day (morning and afternoon).
 Sign-up sheets are located at Firefly Central on the bulletin boards, available the evening before.
 For example, if you want to take classes on Friday, you sign up for them Thursday evening or Friday morning.
 We are not able to reserve spots for certain classes ahead of time.
 You must be there to put your name on the list or find someone willing to sign you up.
 If you sign up for a class, but change your mind, please cross off your name so others can fill the spot.
 If a class is full, you can try to find the instructor and ask for permission to join the class.